 - What is it?
 Example of using millis() on Arduino.
 This started as an ME310 Arduino thing.

 - Why?
-There are yogurt maker appliances, but they don't do the really important part for me, which is to bring milk to almost boil, without it boiling over and making a mess.
+There are yogurt maker appliances, but they don't do the really important part for me, which is to bring milk almost to a boil, without it boiling over and making a mess.

 - What's it made of?: RBBB Arduino kit + power relay + temperature probe + LED + rice cooker